medialab/xan/docs/cmd/plot.md

                                y values will be summed wrt the newly discretized x axis.
     --count                    Omit the y column and count rows instead.
 Only relevant when used with -T, --time that will discretize the x axis.
+    -A, --aggregate <expr>     Expression that will be used to aggregate values falling into the same bucket when discretizing the x axis, e.g. when using the -T, --time flag.
+The `_` implicit variable will be use to denote a value in said expression.
+For instance, if you want to average the values you can pass `mean(_)`.
+Will default to `sum(_)`.
     -c, --category <col>       Name of the categorical column that will be used to draw distinct series per category.
                                Does not work when selecting multiple columns with <y>.